Coronavirus: 13 further deaths and 456 new cases reported in the State

 Grafton Street, Dublin sees Christmas shoppers on the first Saturday following the re-opening after the second lockdown.Photograph: Dara Mac Dónaill

 There were 456 new cases of Covid-19 and 13 further deaths reported in the State on Saturday.
-The case numbers are higher due to a technical issue delaying the uploading of results in recent days days.

-In a statement the National Public Health Emergency Team (Nphet) said there was now total of 2,099 Covid-19 related deaths and there have been 73,948 confirmed cases .
+The high number of daily confirmed cases is due to an IT issue which led to an underreporting of the number of new cases in recent days.
+This meant a cohort of confirmed cases from recent days were only added to the national total on Saturday.

-A technical issue that delayed uploading of laboratory results to the Health Protection Surveillance Centre as been resolved.
-This issue had resulted in a reduced number of cases reported in recent days which means there is a higher case number today.
-This issue has had no impact on the management of cases or the timeliness of contact tracing, according to Nphet.
+The technical issue arose on Thursday and has now been resolved, and the National Public Health Emergency Team (Nphet) said the lag in uploading the case numbers had no impact on the management of the cases, or contact tracing.

 It comes as restaurants and gastropubs open for their first Saturday night in for indoor dining in two months following the lifting of Level 5 restrictions with reports of a surge of bookings and limited availability.
 Indoor dining resumed yesterday with strong trade.